andrewhou1/BlindShadowRemoval/README.md

 # Blind Removal of Facial Foreign Shadows
 Official Github repository for "Blind Removal of Facial Foreign Shadows", accepted to BMVC 2022.

+## Preprocessing a New Image
+Before feeding an image to our method, use

 ## Testing Procedures
 To test on **in-the-wild images**, place the resulting folder with your cropped image and landmarks in the **sample_imgs/** folder and run:
 ```